All the rules and how the hop works are listed on the Safari Heat site. Follow the link below:

 Grand prize for the hop is a Kindle Fire HD 7".

 Why Couldn’t I Give My Best Friend A Valentine?

 Until my mid-teens in late 1948 my family had moved around a great deal to the extent I attended twelve schools in the same number of years.
 Initially, the moves were explained by my dad being in the military, then he wanted to be a farmer and we moved to New England and bought a farm.
 Unfortunately his health−adult onset asthma−became a problem when he chopped wood in the deep snow wearing a tee-shirt.
 So it was back south for us where he alternated between being a traveling salesman and forming crews and training others in sales.
 At least yearly, sometimes twice a year, we would move to another region where he would engage in one or the other pursuit and I would attend a new school.

 In the seventh grade an unexpected coincidence occurred, one of the neighborhood kids in my class has been a classmate in the first grade; and I hated him!
 In those days penmanship was a big deal, especially in a parochial school.
-Many exercises were practiced.

 Hours were spent making perfect spirals−an imperfect circle or off center spiral earning a rap on the knuckles with a wooden ruler.
 How my poor hands survived was a miracle.
 Brian, not his real name, remembered me from earlier.
 I, having attended so many schools, only remembered him except as the boy whom the nun always complimented on his perfect penmanship exercises.
-Mine were always a scrawled mess.

 “Do you know how I always had great circles and spirals?”
 Brian asked me as we walked around the neighborhood reminiscing about good old Saint Cecilia’s.